AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 'Adjust
 -------

-'Adjust is a overridable attribute called after certain operations.
-It is different from the legacy Ada Adjust primitive in that it has an argument refering to the initial value.
-Note that the From parameter of adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
+'Adjust is an overridable attribute called after certain operations.
+It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value.
+Note that the From parameter of Adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
 This value is provided for reference but is not expected to be